matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Kubernetes Engine Developer - Manage Kubernetes API objects (and read cluster info).
 Kubernetes Engine Viewer - get / list cluster and Kubernetes api objects.

 338) What is a secure way of setting up application deployment?
-Roles.
+Roles?
 Answer: Application Deployer: Roles: App Engine Deployer plus Service Account User.
 Limited to deploying new versions and deleting old versions that are not serving traffic.
 Will NOT be able to configure traffic.
 Operations - Role: App Engine Service Admin.
 Cannot deploy a new version of an app.
 Change traffic between versions.